Formula Feeding Guide and FAQs

 A Quick Guide to Bottle-Feeding Your Baby

-Feeding isn’t just about nutrition – it’s a chance for social interaction and bonding.
-Sit comfortably and make eye contact.
-Enjoy these moments of closeness with your baby.
+Feeding isn’t just about nutrition – it’s also a chance for social interaction and bonding with your baby.
+So, sit comfortably, make eye contact and cherish these moments of closeness with your little one.

-Just because you’re bottle-feeding, doesn’t mean you and your baby have to miss out on plenty of skin-to-skin contact.
-Holding your little one close against your skin is not only good for bonding, it also has a calming effect and helps regulate your baby’s breathing and body temperature.
+Just because you’re bottle-feeding doesn’t mean you and your baby have to miss out on plenty of skin-to-skin contact.
+Holding your little one close against your skin is not only good for bonding, but it also has a calming effect and helps regulate their breathing and body temperature.

 Here’s a brief guide to bottle-feeding your baby:

 Hold your baby upright in a comfortable, neutral position.
-Your infant shouldn’t need to tilt or turn the head to reach the bottle
+Your infant shouldn’t need to tilt or turn their head to reach the bottle

 Hold the bottle almost horizontal to the ground, tilted just enough to fill the teat with the formula

-Brush your baby’s lips with the teat, and your child will usually open his or her mouth wide and put out his or her tongue
+Brush your baby’s lips with the teat, and your child will usually open their mouth wide and put out their tongue

-Help your baby to draw the teat into his or her mouth
+Help your baby to draw the teat into their mouth

 Pace the feed by pausing occasionally to see if your baby is still hungry

-If your infant seems restless or uncomfortable, have a ‘burping break’ before seeing if he or she wants any more more milk
+If your infant seems restless or uncomfortable, have a ‘burping break’ before seeing if they want any more milk

 Never feed your baby lying down, to avoid the risk of choking.
 Babies should never be left unattended while feeding or allowed to fall asleep with a bottle in their mouth.